palakjadav/reactapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This is a skeleton app that takes 'Name' as user input in a TextField and prints it in the console.
+This is an app skeleton that takes 'Name' as user input in a TextField and prints it in the console.

 ## Video Walkthrough